EscamillaLuis/Conteo-CO2/README.md

-# MQTT client with XENSIV&trade; sensors: PAS CO2
+# MQTT client with XENSIV&trade; sensors: PAS CO2 and BGT60TR13C

 ## Overview

-This code example demonstrates implementing an MQTT client using the [MQTT client library](https://github.com/Infineon/mqtt) for XENSIV&trade; sensor with Infineon connectivity devices.
-The library uses the following:
+This example implements an MQTT client using the [MQTT client library](https://github.com/Infineon/mqtt) with Infineon connectivity devices.
+Two XENSIV&trade; sensors are integrated:

- - AWS IoT device SDK MQTT client library that includes an MQTT 3.1.1 client
+- **PAS CO2** – provides CO2 concentration data using the `sensor-xensiv-pasco2` library.

- - sensor-xensiv-pasco2 library that is configured to detect the CO2 presence
+- **BGT60TR13C radar** – performs intelligent people counting with the XENSIV radar libraries and publishes counts via MQTT only when an entry or exit event occurs.

-In this example, the MQTT client RTOS task establishes a connection with the configured MQTT broker, and creates three tasks - publisher, subscriber, and PASCO2.
-The publisher task publishes messages on the `MQTT_PUB_TOPIC` topic when a new CO2 value is read back.
-The subscriber task subscribes to `MQTT_SUB_TOPIC`.
-The PASCO2 task initializes a context object of the pasco2 library and continuously reads the CO2 data from the sensor module.<br>
+The MQTT task establishes a connection to the configured broker and starts the publisher, subscriber, PASCO2, and radar tasks.
+The publisher task transmits new CO2 readings and count events on `MQTT_PUB_TOPIC`; the subscriber task listens on `MQTT_SUB_TOPIC` for configuration messages.
+Counters are automatically reset at the end of each day based on time and date obtained through the SNTP client.<br>

 From 'pasco2_task', there is another PAS CO2 configuration task created to enable configuring the sensor-xensiv-pasco2 library dynamically.
 From the MQTT broker, you can send JSON message to the MQTT client within `MQTT_SUB_TOPIC` to perform the configuration.<br>